TimeSound/AppStoreSupport/PrivacyPolicy.md

 #### Hello!

 #### Thank you for your experience.
-For current now, TimeSound is an app that helps you to record voice and replay it.
+TimeSound is an app that helps you to record voice and replay it.

 #### TimeSound requires microphone access to record voice, and it will send you local notification when recording/playing finished in background.